 What happens in History Week?

 Members apply through the HCNSW to host History events relating to the annual theme.
-Previous events have included talks and lectures, ‘behind the scene tours’ and heritage trails, exhibitions and radio features, film festivals, open historic houses and gardens, book sales and launches.
-Overall, there will be close to 100 events being staged throughout NSW in History Week 2022.
+Previous events have included talks and lectures, ‘behind the scenes tours’ and heritage trails, exhibitions and radio features, film festivals, open historic houses and gardens, book sales and launches.
+Overall, there will be close to 100 events being staged throughout NSW in History Week 2023.

 Online solutions for events

 There is no one type of mode that will suit all History Week events, but here are a few suggestions.
 They can be online or in-person, depending on your choice.
 We are happy to discuss options with you and provide information to help you achieve your goals if you contact us.